Finding the Right Coverage For You

 Individual coverage is private health insurance you buy on your own.
 You can get an individual plan for yourself or for your entire family.
 Insurance companies cannot reject your application or charge you more because you have a health condition.
 Depending on your household income and situation, you may qualify to get government help paying for your insurance, if you sign up using MNsure.

-MinnesotaCare is a public program that provides coverage for people with income that is too high to qualify for Medical Assistance, but too low to afford private insurance through MNsure.
+MinnesotaCare is a public program that provides coverage for people with income that is too high to qualify for Medical Assistance (MA), but too low to afford private insurance through MNsure.
 On MinnesotaCare, you have to pay a small premium for your coverage.
 You may qualify for MinnesotaCare if your family’s income is at or below 200% of FPG (x for a household of y) and you don't qualify for MA.

 Medical Assistance (MA) is a public program that helps pay medical expenses for people with low income.
 Children and pregnant women do not have to pay a premium to get MA.
 How you may qualify depends on your family’s situation.
 Children and pregnant women may be able to get Medical Assistance (MA) coverage if your family’s income is at or under 280% of FPG (x for a household of y).